zauwn/secret-santa/README.md

 # secret-santa

-Simple Python script that takes a CSV file with participant names and phone numbers, randomly assigns a Secret Santa to everyone, and sends SMS notifications via AWS SNS.
+Simple Python script that takes a CSV file with participant names and phone numbers, randomly assigns a Secret Santa to everyone, and sends SMS notifications via AWS SNS or AWS End User Messaging (EUM).

 **Key features:**